Alex-DG/vite-8thwall-three-websocket/readme.md

 - on touch the cube mesh: send touch coordinates through websocket
 - websocket server code available on [glitch](https://glitch.com/edit/#!/designium-websocket-server)
+- check vConsole on the client UI to see the communication

 ## Setup